Vicente Luque: 2023

+2024

 Luque was scheduled to face Sean Brady on March 30, 2024, at UFC on ESPN 54.
 However, Brady indicated he never signed a bout agreement due to dealing with an injury, and was replaced by Joaquin Buckley.
 Luque lost the fight via technical knockout in round two.

 Luque was scheduled to face former WEC and Strikeforce Welterweight Champion Nick Diaz on August 3, 2024 at UFC on ABC 7.
 However, due to travel issues, the bout was postponed and was re-scheduled to take place on December 7, 2024 at UFC 310.
 In turn, Diaz withdrew from the bout for unknown reasons and was replaced by Themba Gorimbo.
 Luque won the fight via an anaconda choke submission under one minute into the first round.
 This fight earned him another Performance of the Night award.

+2025

 Luque faced Kevin Holland on June 7, 2025 at UFC 316.
 He lost the fight via a D'Arce choke submission in the second round.

 Luque was scheduled to face Santiago Ponzinibbio on October 11, 2025, at UFC Fight Night 261.
 However, Ponzinibbio was forced to pull out from the event due to injury, and was replaced by Joel Álvarez.
 Luque lost the fight by unanimous decision.

+2026

+Returning to the middleweight division, Luque was scheduled to face Kyle Daukaus on April 11, 2026 at UFC 327.
+However, Daukaus withdrew after being re‑scheduled for the UFC Freedom 250 event in June and was replaced by former interim UFC Middleweight Championship challenger Kelvin Gastelum.
+Luque won the fight via an anaconda choke submission in the first round.

+Luque faced Tresean Gore on August 15, 2026, at UFC 330.
+He lost the fight by unanimous decision.